MPI Philadelphia Keynote: “The Cost of Paying Attention”

 My Role at the Event

 This wasn’t a stand-up magic show.
-“The Cost of Paying Attention” is a keynote — a 35-to-45-minute talk built for industry audiences who want both an experience and a takeaway.
+“The Cost of Paying Attention” is a keynote – a 45-minute talk built for industry audiences who want both an experience and a takeaway.
 The mentalism is woven through the content; the content sits underneath the mentalism.

 For an MPI keynote speaker engagement specifically, I tightened the framework around event-design language: “attention as a scarce resource,” “what gets remembered vs. what gets seen,” and “designing for the moment after the moment.”
 The customizations included references to Philadelphia’s meeting-and-event scene, MPI chapter dynamics, and one example built specifically for event-planner audiences who have all run a room where attention drained at exactly the wrong time.